5.7 Actual Acquisition Cost Policy

 The product cost submitted in PharmaNet is to be reduced by any volume rebates or free goods received.
 Actual freight costs can be included in the AAC.

 A discount paid or credited by a supplier for prompt payment of invoices is not included in the calculation of AAC.
-(The PharmaCare-recognized discount is usually no more than two per cent.)
+(The PharmaCare-recognized discount is usually no more than 2%.)

 When submitting claims, the Drug Cost field should contain only the AAC.
-Charges in excess of the AAC must be entered in the Drug Upcharge field so they do not adjudicate to PharmaCare.
+Charges in excess of the AAC must be entered in the Drug Upcharge field, these are not part of the claim value that is adjudicate.

 PharmaCare will recover overpayments made as a result of claims submitted above the AAC.